-Past undergraduate students have gone on to study at Cornell University, New York University, University of Montana, Sarah Lawrence College, Emerson College, University of North Carolina-Wilmington, Western Michigan University, University of Virginia, Colorado State University, University of Maryland, University of Pittsburgh, Indiana University, and the University of Southern California.
+Past undergraduate students have gone on to study at the University of Iowa, Cornell University, New York University, University of Montana, Sarah Lawrence College, Emerson College, University of North Carolina-Wilmington, Western Michigan University, University of Virginia, Colorado State University, University of Maryland, University of Pittsburgh, Indiana University, and the University of Southern California.

-Graduate students have gone on to study or teach at Drake University, Texas A&M, Texas Tech University, Kansas State University, Columbus State University, Ohio University, SUNY-Binghamton, Auburn University, University of South Carolina, Baylor University, Mesa State College, University of Cincinnati, Roger Williams University, University of Nebraska, University of Oklahoma, University of Central Oklahoma, Southeast Missouri State University, and Millikin University.
+Graduate students have gone on to study or teach at Drake University, Texas A&M, Texas Tech University, Kansas State University, Columbus State University, Ohio University, SUNY-Binghamton, Auburn University, University of South Carolina, Baylor University, Mesa State College, University of Cincinnati, Roger Williams University, University of Nebraska, University of Oklahoma, University of Central Oklahoma, Southeast Missouri State University, Millikin University, and West Chester University.

-MFA: The MFA in Creative Writing is a three-year artistic experience that consists of 42 hours, 12 in workshop, 3 in Craft and Forms, and 15 of other appropriate departmental course offerings.
+MFA: The MFA in Creative Writing is a three-year artistic experience that consists of 42 hours, including 12 in workshop, 3 in Craft and Forms, 6 in literature, and 9 of other appropriate departmental course offerings.
 The 12 remaining hours are for thesis preparation.
-MFA’s have the chance to work as editorial assistants on the Cimarron Review, to participate in a lively student reading series, and to teach writing at the college level, if they apply for a teaching assistantship.

-PhD: The PhD program is interdisciplinary with the exciting option of allowing PhD students to have a secondary specialization in another area of creative writing, literature, or film studies.
+PhD: The PhD program requires 60 hours beyond the master’s degree for completion, including at least 31 hours of coursework and 15 to 20 dissertation hours.
 Graduate students in creative writing submit original creative works prefaced by a critical introduction rather than a scholarly thesis or dissertation.
-Doctoral students have the option of testing in the Practical Poetics, Theory and Practice of Creative Nonfiction, or Fictional Rhetoric comprehensive examination area.
-This area is designed to assess knowledge of close reading and craft.
-Our creative writing PhD program is unique in including this focus on literary technique at the comprehensive examination level, allowing our graduate students to integrate their work as writers into their overall academic approach.
+Doctoral students are required to pass two qualifying exams and may choose to test in two creative writing genres, either Practical Poetics, Theory and Practice of Creative Nonfiction, or Fictional Rhetoric; or they may choose to focus on an area outside creative writing for their second exam, such as literature, screen studies, or other departmental offerings.
+Creative writing exams are designed to assess knowledge of close reading and craft.
+Our creative writing PhD program is unique in including this focus on literary technique at the qualifying examination level, allowing our graduate students to integrate their work as writers into their overall academic approach.

 Sarah Beth Childers has an MFA from West Virginia University.
 Her memoir-in-essays, Shake Terribly the Earth: Stories from an Appalachian Family, was published by Ohio University Press in 2013.
-Her literary journal publications include pieces in Brevity, Wigleaf: (Very) Short Fiction, Pank, Guernica Daily, and Superstition Review, and her anthology publications include pieces in Love and Profanity: A Collection of True, Tortured, Wild, Hilarious, Concise, and Intense Tales of Teenage Life and Where the Sweet Water Flows: Contemporary Appalachian Nature Writing.
+Her work appears in Brevity, Colorado Review, Wigleaf: (Very) Short Fiction, Pank, Guernica Daily, and Superstition Review, as well as the anthologies Love and Profanity: A Collection of True, Tortured, Wild, Hilarious, Concise, and Intense Tales of Teenage Life and Mountains Piled Upon Mountains: Appalachian Nature Writing in the Anthropocene.
 Sarah Beth was a recipient of the Olive B. O'Connor Fellowship at Colgate University in 2009.
 She serves as nonfiction editor for the Cimarron Review.

 Dinah Cox earned both an MA and a PhD at Oklahoma State University.
-Her book of stories, Remarkable, won the fourth annual BOA Short Fiction Prize and appeared in 2016.
-A second collection is forthcoming from PANK Books in 2019.
-Individual short stories have appeared in a number of publications, including StoryQuarterly, Prairie Schooner, Copper Nickel, Cream City Review, Beloit Fiction Journal, The Laurel Review, and Calyx.
-In addition, her stories have won prizes from The Atlantic Monthly, Hayden's Ferry Review, and The Texas Observer.
+Her first book of stories, Remarkable, won the fourth annual BOA Short Fiction Prize and appeared in 2016.
+A second collection, The Canary Keeper, appeared from PANK Books in 2019.
+Her stories have appeared or are forthcoming in StoryQuarterly, Prairie Schooner, Copper Nickel, Cream City Review, Beloit Fiction Journal, The Laurel Review, Gulf Coast online, and others.
+In addition, her work has won prizes from The Atlantic Monthly, Hayden's Ferry Review, The Texas Observer, and Jabberwock Review.
 She has served as Associate Editor of Cimarron Review since 2005.

-Lisa Lewis was educated at the Iowa Writers Workshop (MFA) and the University of Houston (PhD).
-She has received awards from the American Poetry Review, Crazyhorse, and the Missouri Review, as well as a Pushcart Prize, and her poems appear in two editions of Best American Poetry.
-Her books are The Unbeliever (Brittingham Prize), Silent Treatment (National Poetry Series), Story Box (Poetry West Chapbook Contest), Vivisect (New Issues Press), Burned House with Swimming Pool (Dream Horse Press), winner of the American Poetry Journal prize, The Body Double, (Georgetown Review Poetry Manuscript Contest), and, most recently, Taxonomy of the Missing (The Word Works, Tenth Gate Prize).
-In 2011 she was awarded a fellowship from the National Endowment for the Arts.
-Recent work appears or is forthcoming in South Dakota Review, American Journal of Poetry, Florida Review, Four Way Review, New England Review, Sugar House Review, and elsewhere.
-She serves as poetry editor of the Cimarron Review and directed the OSU creative writing program from 2000-2016.
+Lisa Lewis (program director) was educated at the Iowa Writers Workshop (MFA) and the University of Houston (PhD).
+She has received an NEA Individual Fellowship, awards from the American Poetry Review, Crazyhorse, and the Missouri Review, as well as a Pushcart Prize, and her poems appear in two editions of Best American Poetry.
+Her books are The Unbeliever (Brittingham Prize), Silent Treatment (National Poetry Series), Story Box (Poetry West Chapbook Contest), Vivisect (New Issues Press), Burned House with Swimming Pool (Dream Horse Press), winner of the American Poetry Journal prize, The Body Double (Georgetown Review Poetry Manuscript Contest), and most recently, Taxonomy of the Missing (The Word Works, Tenth Gate Prize).
+Recent work appears or is forthcoming in Crazyhorse, Gulf Coast, South Dakota Review, American Journal of Poetry, Florida Review, Four Way Review, New England Review, and elsewhere.
+She serves as editor-in-chief of the Cimarron Review.

-Aimee Parkison holds an MFA from Cornell University.
-She is the Director of the OSU Creative Writing Program and the author of four books of fiction, with a fifth book under contract.
-Her most recent book, Refrigerated Music for a Gleaming Woman (FC2/University of Alabama Press 2017), won the FC2 Catherine Doctorow Innovative Fiction Prize.
+Aimee Parkison holds an MFA from Cornell University and is the author of five books of fiction.
+Her most recent book, Girl Zoo (FC2/University of Alabama 2019), is a collaborative experimental story collection co-authored with Carol Guess.
+Parkison’s fourth book, Refrigerated Music for a Gleaming Woman (FC2/University of Alabama Press 2017), won the FC2 Catherine Doctorow Innovative Fiction Prize and was named one of Brooklyn Rails’ Best Books of 2017.
 Parkison writes to explore voices and characters, opening doors to unusual journeys through language.
 Parkison is widely published and known for revisionist approaches to narrative.
 Her fiction has won numerous awards, including a Christopher Isherwood Fellowship, the Kurt Vonnegut Prize from North American Review, the Starcherone Prize for Innovative Fiction, the Jack Dyer Prize from Crab Orchard Review, a North Carolina Arts Council Fellowship, a Writers at Work Fellowship, a Puffin Foundation Fellowship, and an American Antiquarian Society William Randolph Hearst Creative Artists Fellowship.